 Over-the-road and off-road equipment transmission and differential components are exposed to higher pressures and speeds.
-It is critical that the gear lube chosen must be engineered to withstand extreme heat, be able to control contamination and deposits, have the ability to withstand extreme pressure and shock loads, be compatible with all seal materials, have the capacity to extend seal life, and should have the proper additive package to meet a broad range of OEM specifications such as Limited Slip, API MT-1, Rockwell, and Mack GO-J.
+The best gear oil for a differential must be engineered to withstand extreme heat, be able to control contamination and deposits, have the ability to withstand extreme pressure and shock loads, be compatible with all seal materials, have the capacity to extend seal life, and should have the proper additive package to meet a broad range of OEM specifications such as Limited Slip, API MT-1, Rockwell, and Mack GO-J.

 Improving a car’s fuel miles per gallon (MPG) is an important goal for all automobile manufacturers.
 CAFE standards for MPG are still undecided, yet gasoline costs continue to skyrocket.
 One strategy that automobile manufacturers are turning to is installing synthetic engine oils as factory fill.
 This is one strategy the auto manufacturers feel will help them meet tough government fuel economy requirements.
 The main question for automobile manufacturers and consumers is the following: Does synthetic oil give you better gas mileage over traditional lubricants?

 In the battle of conventional vs. synthetic oil, most vehicle drivers today know that synthetic oil arises victorious.
-It’s widely known that synthetic oil offers improved wear protection, a cleaner engine, and also gas efficiency, amongst various other advantages.
+It’s widely known that synthetic oil offers improved wear protection, a cleaner engine, and gas efficiency, among various other advantages.
 Synthetic oil likewise lasts much longer, offering the benefit of increased cost savings.
 But why use synthetic oil over conventional?
-Let’s discover.
+Let’s discover today!
 Continue reading Why Use Synthetic Oil Over Conventional?